Thammy Miranda: Politics

-Miranda ran for a seat as City Councillor in the 2016 municipal election representing the Progressive Party (PP).
-He garnered 12,408, being the second most voted of his party, but couldn't be elect.
+Miranda ran for a seat as a councillor in the 2016 municipal election representing the Progressive Party (PP).
+He garnered 12,408 votes, being the second most voted of his party, but wasn't elected.
 In February 2019, he would assume a seat in the Municipal Chamber of São Paulo, after the election of Conte Lopes to the State Legislative Assembly, but a decision from the Superior Electoral Court made his swearing-in impossible.
-In 2020, Miranda was candidate for the Municipal Chamber by the Liberal Party and was elected, being one of the first transgender City Councillor of São Paulo, alongside Erika Hilton (PSOL).
+In 2020, Miranda was candidate for the Municipal Chamber by the Liberal Party and was elected, being one of the first transgender councillors of São Paulo, alongside Erika Hilton (PSOL).
+In March 2024, he decided to join the Social Democratic Party (PSD).

 Personal life

 After coming out as lesbian in 2006, Miranda cut his long hair and began using male clothes.
-In a statement, his mother said that, since he was a child, Miranda had preferences for male clothes, and hated dolls and skirts.
+In a statement, his mother said that, since he was a child, Miranda had preferences for male clothes and hated dolls and skirts.
 About his sexual orientation, Miranda said:

 In the end of 2014, Miranda came out as transgender.
-In the same year, he began the hormone therapy for gender transition.
-In December 2014, Miranda submitted himself to the sex reassignment surgery and removed his breasts.
+In the same year, he began hormone replacement therapy to support his transition.
+In December 2014, Miranda got gender-affirming surgery, specifically top surgery (double mastectomy).